valefranz/AI-Project-VacuumEnvironment/README.md

 AI-Project-VacuumEnvironment
 ============================

-An environment to test a vacuum agent, created for a college college project and based on a problem from "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig.
+An environment to test a vacuum agent, created for an university project and based on a problem from "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig.

 ## Dependencies